Gaddafi Stadium

 Gaddafi Stadium was designed by Russian-born Pakistani architect and civil engineer Nasreddin Murat-Khan, and constructed by Mian Abdul Khaliq and Company in 1959.
-The stadium was renovated for the 1996 Cricket World Cup when it hosted the final.
+The stadium was renovated for the 1996 Cricket World Cup, during which it hosted the tournament final between Australia and Sri Lanka, having previously staged matches in the 1987 World Cup as well.
 It was the first cricket stadium in Pakistan to be equipped with modern floodlights with their own standby power generators.

 In addition to Pakistan home games and international matches, the Gaddafi Stadium has also hosted several matches of the Pakistan Super League, with the first one being the final of the 2017 edition.
 In March 2022, the PCB began the process to rename the stadium for sponsorship reasons.
-In June 2024, PCB announced that the Gaddafi Stadium will be upgraded for the upcoming ICC Champions Trophy 2025.
+In June 2024, the PCB unveiled plans to revamp Gaddafi Stadium ahead of the ICC Champions Trophy 2025, where the venue went on to host four matches, including a high-profile semi-final clash between South Africa and New Zealand.

+On the continental stage, the stadium also staged matches across the 2008 and 2023 Asia Cups.
+Adding to its legacy, it hosted games in the 1998–99 Asian Test Championship and later the 2001–02 Asian Test Championship final, featuring Pakistan and Sri Lanka.

 History

 Construction

 Gaddafi stadium was built in 1959 and designed by architect and civil engineer Nasreddin Murat-Khan and construction was completed by Mian Abdul Khaliq and Company.
 It was originally established as the Lahore Stadium.